-It’s critical executives know what growth entails so they can facilitate it for their team.
+It's critical executives know what growth entails so they can facilitate it.

-Don't treat growth like a black box engineers and marketers are entirely responsible for.
-Proper growth work is tightly coupled to most other business operations.
+Don't treat growth like a black box that engineers and marketers are responsible for.
+Growth is tightly coupled to most other business functions.

 Not only will this handbook make you a better growth-oriented manager, it'll shed light on a growth marketer's skill set so you can better assess potential hires.

 This also goes by the names performance marketing and growth hacking.

 Growth is the act of maximizing of revenue.
 This handbook focuses on growing companies who sell their products and services online.